Last Updated: May 17, 2018

 Best of Both Worlds – Chili Crab (without crab) & Salted Egg Fish & Chips ($12.90)

 Probably the star of the show, have you even heard of salted-egg or chili crab fish and chips in Singapore?
 Great fish and chips foundation plus a killer fusion combination, this dish is out to steal Singaporeans’ hearts!

-The salted egg yolk sauce was a glorious amber colour like the merciless glaring orb in our skies.
-Salted-egg flavour fans would be psyched to know that this sauce isn’t diluted, neither is it overwhelming – it hits the level of nicely savoury chalky and creamy.
+The salted egg yolk sauce was a glorious amber colour.
+Salted-egg flavour fans would be psyched to know that this sauce isn’t diluted, neither is it overwhelming – it hits the level of nicely-savoury and creamy.
 Mmm bliss.

-As for the no-crab-chili-crab gravy, it tasted like legitimate good chili crab – robust, decadent with a kick of spiciness in its aftertaste.
-I was actually surprised at how legitimate it tasted.
+As for the no-crab-chili-crab gravy, it tasted like legitimately good chili crab – robust, decadent with a kick of spiciness in its aftertaste.
+I was actually surprised at how real it tasted.
 I mean for a kopitiam western food stall to come up with such a good formula for just a gravy, seems rather impressive to me.

 The sauce was sweet, tangy with shreds of eggs inside just like our chili crab sauce, just lacking some of that crustacean flavour.
 But still ultimately delicious.